eclipse/paho.mqtt.rust/README.md

 ## Features

 The initial version of this crate is a wrapper for the Paho C library, similar to the implementation for the current Paho C++ library.
-It targets MQTT v3.1 and 3.1.1, and includes all of the features available in the C library for those versions, including:
+It targets MQTT v3.1 and 3.1.1 (with support for v5 coming soon), and includes all of the features available in the C library for those versions, including:

 - Network Transports:
     - Standard TCP support